 Rates of depression among men and women appear to be climbing.
 Because depression is linked to a variety of health issues for men, this is an important test that can be completed in minutes.
 The BDI is a survey of 21 questions that analyzes interest levels in life activities and sex and examines feelings like guilt, sadness and irritability.
 Basically it provides a baseline for current mental health and gives a doctor the ability to suggest treatment options.

 To keep their engine properly running, men should eat a nutritious diet and get plenty of exercise.
 As men age, they sometimes need extra help beyond just a healthy diet in order to maintain optimum health.
 There are many men's health vitamins and supplements on the market today that are designed to support the aging male body.
-Check out these Men's health supplements designed to support all male health needs.

 They should also have regular physical exams and appropriate medical tests like the three recommended above.
 Other tests needed are determined by age, family history and whether or not men are at risks for specific diseases.